top of page

 South Africa's forex reserves swelled from less than R500 billion a decade ago to close to R900 billion, which has proven to be an enormous windfall in the current macroeconomic climate of subdued growth and below-par tax revenue collections.
 Finance Minister Godongwana plans to draw down R150 billion of these reserves over three fiscal years, which will play a key role in maintaining fiscal stability over the medium term.

-Other good news from the 2024/25 Budget is a repeat of the stated commitment by the government to much closer cooperation with the private sector in fixing the mess surrounding the country’s infrastructure, especially in energy, roads, harbours and railways.
+Other good news from the 2024/25 Budget is a repeat of the government's stated commitment to much closer cooperation with the private sector in fixing the mess surrounding the country's infrastructure, especially in energy, roads, harbours, and railways.
 Furthermore, key rates of taxation have been kept unchanged.

 The producer price index remains in the target range.